On this page:

 - Why do I have to apply online?

-- I can’t see the Request the Veterans' Covenant tile?
+- I can’t see the Request the Veterans' Covenant tile in MyService

 - I’m an existing client.
 DVA already has my service history and details, why do I need to provide Proof of Service when requesting the Veterans' Covenant?